Navigating Immigration Law · · 22 min read

 5. Arrive Early: Plan to arrive at least 15 minutes before your appointment.
 This gives you time for security checks and to find the right office.

 At Vasquez Law Firm, we’re committed to providing accessible representation.
 We offer flexible payment options and ensure you have direct access to our attorneys.
-We also host regular "" workshops in both English and Spanish, empowering community members—especially immigrants—to understand their rights.
+We also host regular informational workshops in both English and Spanish, empowering community members—especially immigrants—to understand their rights.
 Plus, we provide annual scholarships for first-generation college students pursuing legal careers, investing in the future of diverse legal professionals.

 By following these steps and preparing thoroughly, you can approach your visa meeting with greater comfort and assurance.
 Remember, we’re here to fight for your family and your future.